Aarohi-masq/100_days_of_code/README.md

 Day39: Maintained Documentation of OverTheWire Bandit challenges, completed its challenges upto bandit13 and practiced some java programs of package and JDBC.
 Day40: Just practiced some java programs on Servlet and JSP and covered some ppts of Requirement analysis and Data Flow Diagrams in Software Engineering and Product Management
 Day41: Skipped
+Day42: Revised some topics of Software Engineering and Product Management